 Can you start culinary school in your 40’s?

 Timing is essential when cooking but it’s also great when you are responding to visitors call out for some help.
-Yesterday, I received an email from Chris asking for some advise & encouragement he could give his wife, Patty, before she starts culinary arts school at The Orlando Culinary Academy this October.
+Yesterday, I received an email from Chris asking for some advise & encouragement he could give his wife, Patty, before she starts culinary arts school at The Orlando Culinary Academy (now closed) this October.

 Patty is nervous because she is starting school at 45 years young and concerned about her age and if she has the necessary skills.
 A couple of hours after I received Chris’s email, I received an email from Chef Jenni Field, a graduate of The Orlando Culinary Academy who started school at age 40.
 Perfect timing!

 Here’s the email I received from Chris :